codeperfectplus/movens/README.md

 Perform basic troubleshooting steps:

-- Make sure you are on the latest version.
+- ### Make sure you are on the latest version.
 If you are not on the most recent version, your problem may have been solved already!
-Upgrading is always the best first step.
+Upgrading is always the best first step

-- Try older versions.
+- ### Try older versions.
 If you are already on the latest release, try rolling back a few minor versions (e.g. if on 1.7, try 1.5 or 1.6) and see if the problem goes away.
-This will help the devs narrow down when the problem first arose in the commit log.
+This will help the devs narrow down when the problem first arose in the commit log

-- Try switching up dependency versions.
-If the software in question has dependencies (other libraries, etc) try upgrading/downgrading those as well.
+- ### Try switching up dependency versions.
+If the software in question has dependencies (other libraries, etc) try upgrading/downgrading those as well

 ## Authors and acknowledgment